Looby72/food_tracker/README.md

 A minimalistic mobile App for tracking your daily eating behaviour.

+Todo:

+- bugfixes and code refactorings
+- create a respectable UI
+- add possibility to provide recipes
+- create theme based on android colors

 ## Getting Started

 This project is a starting point for a Flutter application that follows the